 #3 Specify functionalities for your app

 The next step is to create a list of functions your app has to perform.
 In the beginning, it is worth concentrating on simple tasks.
 Why?
 As practice shows, the all-in-one app projects tend to be a dead-end job even in a professional environment.
-The app’s multifunctionality usually results in complicated development and maintenance, along with a little progress.
+The app’s multifunctionality usually results in complicated development and maintenance, along with little progress.

 In light of this, define what functions your app really needs.
-In other words, you have to drop out the features your application can work without.
+In other words, you have to drop out of the features your application can work without.

 Your first version of the app should be a task-specific one.
-Of course, it is not necessary to introduce the full scope of features right of the bat.
+Of course, it is not necessary to introduce the full scope of features right off the bat.
 It is more reasonable to implement new features in a piecemeal manner.
 Thus, if you feel sure that a feature works well, you can move on and release a new one in the next app update.

 #4 Start sketching the layout of your app

 To clear up the final concept of your app, you have to visualize your project.
 So, devote enough time to sketching out the wireframe of UI/UX.